NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### File
 File is able to be used as either a file or directory input.
 Because of how the input selector is setup you will need to select a file within the directory you wish to use and then you can delete the filename from the field.
 If you select a directory it will not be deleted after submission.

+When using this quirk of the field, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the OBS recordings.
+This is best used for uploading or queueing videos during an event.

 ### Optional
 #### Match Type Prefix and Suffix
 These are fairly self explanatory, you can add a bit of text before and after the `Match Type`.
 When submitting the video the `Prefix` is kept while the `Suffix` is cleared.